Frank Patrick (ice hockey): Legacy

 Patrick, along with his brother Lester, is credited with helping shape modern hockey.
 His Hockey Hall of Fame biography notes that he is "credited with 22 changes that remain in the NHL rulebook".
-Among the innovations they introduced was officially tracking assists and allowing goaltenders to stop a puck anyway they wanted (previously they had to remain on their feet).
+Among the innovations they introduced was officially tracking assists and allowing goaltenders to stop a puck any way they wanted (previously they had to remain on their feet).
 In 1913 they decided to add lines on the ice, thereby dividing the surface into zones and allowing forward passing in certain zones, which allowed for a faster-paced game.
 Patrick devised the penalty shot in 1921 as a means to counteract fouls on good scoring chances.
 The Patricks are also credited with introducing numbers to player sweaters for identification purposes (starting in 1911–12), but this had been had also been experimented with in the NHA at the same time.
 In recognition of his contributions to the sport, Patrick was inducted into the Hockey Hall of Fame as a builder in 1950.

-Contributions to women's ice hockey

-After establishing the PCHA, Patrick helped found the Vancouver Amazons women's hockey team.
+Patrick also played a role in the early development of women's hockey.
+After establishing the PCHA, he helped found the Vancouver Amazons, a women's team.
 As early as January 1916, the Patrick brothers talked of forming a women's league to complement the PCHA and occupy dates for their arenas in Vancouver and Victoria.
 The proposal included teams from Vancouver, Victoria, Portland, and Seattle.
 The league never formed but in January 1917, the Vancouver News-Advertiser reported that wives of the Seattle Metropolitans had assembled a team.
-In February 1921, Frank announced a women's international championship series that would be played in conjunction with the PCHA.
+In February 1921, Patrick announced a women's international championship series that would be played in conjunction with the PCHA.
 A series of games were held over that month with teams from Seattle, Vancouver, and Victoria, playing during intermissions of PCHA games.
 Both Seattle and Victoria's teams disbanded after the series, and Patrick did not further develop a women's league.